Authored By: Iowa Legal Aid

 SUING YOUR LANDLORD

-Sometimes, the landlord refuses to cooperate or negotiate and therefore must be sued to get your deposit returned.
+Sometimes, the landlord refuses to cooperate or negotiate, and the tenant must sue in order to get the deposit returned.
 However, before suing your landlord, it is a good idea to study the Landlord/Tenant Laws of Iowa.
 You can find these statutes at most public libraries.
-Ask to read Iowa Code Sections 562A if you rent a house or apartment unit, or Section 562B if you own a mobile home and rent the mobile home lot.
-Also, you can contact your local Iowa Legal Aid office and request a copy of the booklet A Guide to Landlord/Tenant Law in Iowa.
-You should study this book thoroughly before bringing your lawsuit.
+Ask to read Iowa Code Chapter 562A if you rent a house or apartment unit, or Chapter 562B if you own a mobile home and rent the mobile home lot.
+Also, you can contact your local Iowa Legal Aid office and request a copy of the booklet A Guide to Landlord/Tenant Law in Iowa or A Guide to Mobile Home Law in Iowa.
+You should study the book thoroughly before bringing your lawsuit.
 Also, look at the information in the Small Claims Court resource on this website, also available as a booklet at your local Iowa Legal Aid office.
 This booklet describes the basic court procedures used in Small Claims Court, where you would probably file your lawsuit to recover your deposit.
 Also, you can contact your local Iowa Legal Aid office and may be able to get advice on how to proceed in your lawsuit.
 Finally, you may be able to find a private attorney who will help you.